Maria-Boza/Automatic-Plant-Waterer/how-to.md

 This project was to create an automatic waterer for a plant.
 It consists of 4 differnet sensors and many more parts.
 Python was used to code all the sensor readings and what is being displayed.

-## Parts
+## Electronic Parts
 * Raspberry Pi 4 (RPi)
-  This is the basis of our project.
+  Basis of our project.
 It is the brains of the operation and controls everything
 * PiTFT
-*   This is the display
+  Display that is used for the user interface
+* Moisture Sensor
+  Calculates the moisture of the soil
+* Humidity Sensor
+  Calculates the humidity in the air
+* Temperature Sensor

 ## Schematics